-I’m sure hoping you’ll sit up and take notice and give this one a try very soon.
+This is a recipe for grilled lamb kabobs that are served on a bed of arugula that’s been tossed with a wonderful creamy lemon vinaigrette.
+I’m sure hoping you’ll sit up and take notice and give this one a try soon.
 And preferably on a work week evening for a quick easy meal that just happens to end up on your plate as restaurant-quality delicious.
 Now that’s a treat that deserves a standing ovation.

-Back to the recipe.
-Just picture a bite of tender lamb that’s been drizzled with a creamy lemony vinaigrette, topped with crumbles of full-bodied and savory blue cheese, and some crisp sweet onion and peppery arugula all in your mouth at the same time. ::::sigh.
+Just picture a bite of tender grilled lamb that’s been drizzled with a creamy lemony vinaigrette, topped with crumbles of full-bodied and savory blue cheese, and some crisp sweet onion and peppery arugula all in your mouth at the same time. ::::sigh.
 And as I said, easy enough for a weeknight meal and elegant enough for guests.
 Let’s take a look.

-3/4 lb boneless lamb shoulder chops or lamb leg steaks, cut into 1-inch cubes
+- 3/4 pound boneless lamb shoulder chops or lamb leg steaks cut into 1-inch cubes

-In a small bowl, combine the lemon juice (or oil), sour cream, garlic, and a pinch of salt.
+In a small bowl, combine the lemon juice, sour cream, garlic, and a pinch of salt.
 Slowly whisk in 1/4 cup olive oil.

 If using bamboo skewers, soak them in water for 30 minutes before threading them

 In a medium bowl, combine the lamb with the 1 Tbsp olive oil, 1/2 tsp salt, and 1/4 tsp pepper.
 Toss to coat evenly.
 Thread the lamb onto four small (8-inch) bamboo or metal skewers.